-Mainstream PCs manufacturers are stepping up their game and after the sensational HP Pavilion gaming PC, Acer is also here to make a statement.
+Mainstream PC manufacturers are stepping up their game and after the sensational HP Pavilion Gaming Desktop, Acer is also here to make a statement.
 The Acer Nitro 50 is from the ground up made for gaming and therefore offers specifications and features that are optimized to play any game you want.

 Case Design and Aesthetics

 Acer has a very aggressive design going on with the case.
 You cannot help but notice the protruding front panel that curves outward from the middle to form a sharp crease that runs along the middle of the case.